Undergraduate Entry Pathways into Medicine in Australia: The application process

 1. Academic grades: in the form of an ATAR ranking (Australian Tertiary Admission Rank)

-2. UCAT scores (University Clinical Aptitude Test), with marking scheme as based on a bell-curve scale out of 3600.
+2. UCAT scores (University Clinical Aptitude Test), with a marking scheme based on a bell-curve scale out of 3600.

 Both of these scores will be the primary determinants of your success in securing a medical school interview and potentially, an undergraduate medicine place.